ChrisB9/ChrisB9/config/data/markdown/en/about.md

 ### Timeline

-I currently work at [eCentral GmbH](https://ecentral.de) as my main job, and am a freelancer in my spare time.
+I currently work at [easybill GmbH](https://easybill.de) as my main job, and am a freelancer in my spare time.
 I do not work fulltime as a freelancer, and I do not plan to change that in the foreseeable future.

 ~Timeline~
+Title: 2023
+Company: easybill GmbH
+---
 Title: 2021
 Company: Moved to Stuttgart, Germany
 ---